-We say that $B$ has a singular (strictly) mean convex foliation if there is a bigger compact domain $B_0$ containing $B$ and endowed with a metric $g'$ coinciding with $g$ on $B$, so that there is a family of closed subsets of $B_0$, $\{K_t\}_{t\in[0,1]}$, satisfying: \begin{itemize} \item $K_0=B_0$, $K_1\cap B=\varnothing$, \item $\partial K_t$ has the regularity of the level set flow, \item $\partial K_t$ is (strictly) mean convex for $g'$ in the sense of mean curvature flow. \end{itemize} The main theorem of this section is essentially proved in \cite{GromovPlateauStein}.
+The main theorem of this section, which will be useful in subsequent sections, is essentially proved in \cite{GromovPlateauStein}.
 We give here a detailed proof with new arguments, especially for the min-max part.
 Another more formal difference is the alternative use of level set flow instead of constructing foliations ``by hand'' (already suggested by B. Kleiner, see \cite{GromovPlateauStein}).
 Here $M$ can be compact or non-compact.

 \begin{theo}[Local version of Gromov's theorem] Let $(M,g)$ be an $(n+1)$-dimensional complete manifold with $2\leq n\leq 6$, and let $B$ be a compact domain.
 Then \begin{enumerate} \item either $M$ contains a complete embedded minimal hypersurface intersecting $B$ and with finite $n$-volume, \item or $B$ has a singular strictly mean-convex foliation. \end{enumerate} \end{theo}